-Note: Gorilla Grips, Rosin, Itac, Stickum, dance pitch or any form of aerosolized gripping products which could affect performances of other athletes or causing allergy are not allowed.
+Note: Rosin, dance pitch or any form of aerosolized gripping products which could affect performances of other athletes or causing allergy are not allowed.
+All resin-based products are prohibited.
 Athlete must inform the organizer for any new or unconventional gripping solutions in advance, so they can be tested and approved.
 Everything is also specified in the Rules & Regulations